Contact Information

 Supporting your Mental Wellbeing

-• Following a stroke, you may notice changes to your mood
+- Following a stroke, you may notice changes to your mood or new worries

-• You can talk to your therapy team, and they can help you think about the support you may need
+- You can talk to your therapy team who can guide you to find support

-• They may refer you to the Stroke Psychologist or discuss another service which may be more helpful to your needs
+- They may refer you to the Stroke Psychologist or discuss other services which may be helpful

 Who to contact?